jengalas/bwaf-bbw/about/boardandstaff.md

       Magazine’s feature piece, “Workers in Progress.”
 Murphy is a member of the WX Women Executives in Real Estate and is the Immediate Past Chair of Beverly Willis Architecture Foundation. "
+  - title: Angelica T. Baccon, AIA
+    title_role: Chair Elect
+    image: "/v1610937006/s_170713_webview_jkbimz.jpg"
+    description: Angelica Trevino Baccon is a principal of SHoP.
+She has a particular specialty in leading complex mixed-use and workplace design projects, often at the intersection of enterprise and technology.
+These include the new Uber headquarters in San Francisco and several confidential projects for global leaders in Silicon Valley.
+She holds a Bachelor in Architecture degree from ITESM in Monterrey, Mexico, and a Master of Architecture from Harvard University, where she has also served as a professor.
+Her work on New York City’s South Street Seaport established her deep expertise in fast-paced, high-profile design and delivery challenges with multilayered stakeholder groups, successfully leveraging programs to promote vitality, equity and community in the private sector and public realm.
   - title: Patricia Harris, Esq., LEED AP
     title_role: Treasurer
     image: "/v1610937223/PatriciaHarrisHeadshot-2-e1454609739415_rkq5sz.jpg"